 With acidic protein hydrolysis, however, the amino acid is completely destroyed.
 Only free L-tryptophan is available for metabolism.
 In the plasma this is only a meager 15%.
 The rest (85%) is linked to serum albumin.

 Since it is not soluble at a physiological pH, the amino acid can only be transported with the help of albumin.
-3–10% of the available amount becomes the neurotransmitter and happiness hormone Serotonin, the sleep hormone melatonin and converted to N-acetylserotonin.
+3-10% of the available amount will increase the neurotransmitter and happiness hormone Serotonin, the sleep hormone melatonin and converted to N-acetylserotonin.
 With that, L-tryptophan has one Influence on our sleep-wake cycle.